Virginia Beach Police Scanner: Virginia's Largest City

 Is Virginia Beach Police Department radio encrypted?

 VBPD uses partial encryption.
-Main dispatch and patrol channels remain accessible to the public, but tactical units, SWAT, and sensitive investigations use encrypted communications.
-This approach has been in place since the 2019 Municipal Center shooting prompted security reviews.
+Main dispatch and patrol channels are accessible to the public.
+Tactical units, SWAT, and sensitive investigations use encrypted channels.
+The city expanded tactical encryption after the 2019 Municipal Center shooting but kept dispatch open.

 Can I listen to Virginia Beach police scanner online?